Chat with us, powered by LiveChat

 Table of Contents

 What do you know about TDS?
-TDS is an abbreviation for Total Dissolved Solids, and it is used to portray the different inorganic matters, organic salts, and other substances that are dissolved in water.
+TDS stands for Total Dissolved Solids, and it is used to portray the different inorganic matters, organic salts, and other substances that are dissolved in water.
 These other substances include chloride, calcium, nitrate anions, sodium, hydrogen carbonate, sulfate, potassium cations, and potassium carbonate.

-Water is a very vital part of living.
-Every human being cannot survive without having water every single day.
-Moreover, water is part of almost everything that a human being does such as cooking, taking a bath, brushing your teeth, washing dishes and clothes, and many more.
-Therefore, the water that human beings use on an everyday basis should be as healthy and as safe as possible.
+Water is a very vital part of living and a universal solvent.
+No living being can survive without drinking water.
+Moreover, water is part of almost everything that a human being does, such as cooking, taking a bath, brushing your teeth, washing dishes and clothes, and many more.
+Therefore, the water that humans use every day should be as healthy and safe as possible.

-There is only one guideline made about the TDS content of any drinking water but is very unreliable.
+Only one guideline is made about the TDS content of any drinking water, but it is very unreliable.
 It is because it does not prevent companies from putting a dangerous amount of TDS in the water.
-The sole reason why it is added to water is to achieve the flavorful and more attractive taste of water for consumers.
+The sole reason it is added to water is to achieve a flavorful and more attractive taste for consumers.

 The real question here is what the effects of total dissolved solids are.
-Fortunately, this article is devoted to educating you more about the effects of total dissolved solids or TDS in water.
+Fortunately, this article is devoted to educating you about the effects of total dissolved solids (TDS) in water.

 Currently, there are still no specific health hazards that TDS causes to human beings.
-If you read researches and studies all over the globe, they are not proving anything about the effects of the human body.
-But experts and scientists studying TDS over the years have found some relationships between illnesses, and the TDS content of water.
+If you read research and studies all over the globe, they are not proving anything about the effects of the human body.
+But experts and scientists studying TDS over the years have found some relationships between illnesses and the TDS content of water.

-Diseases such as cancer, cardiovascular diseases, coronary heart disease, and arteriosclerotic heart disease have been studied by professionals and have traced an inverse relationship with TDS.
+Professionals have studied diseases such as cancer, cardiovascular diseases, coronary heart disease, and arteriosclerotic heart disease and have traced an inverse relationship with TDS.

 In a community in Australia, the number of patients suffering from acute myocardial infarction and other heart diseases rose to a significant number.

-Later on, experts found out that the increasing number of the death toll on these patients is correlated with the high traces of calcium, chloride, pH, fluoride, magnesium, total hardness, soluble solids, and alkalinity.
-But, even if there are cases as mentioned above, there is still no known study that strongly proves the claim of other studies.
+Later on, experts found out that the increasing death toll on these patients is correlated with the high traces of calcium, chloride, pH, fluoride, magnesium salts, total hardness, soluble solids, and alkalinity.
+But, even if there are cases mentioned above, there still needs to be a known study that strongly proves the claim of other studies.

 Where Does TDS Come From?

-Below are the natural sources of TDS in the water that you drink:
+Below are the natural sources of TDS in the water that you drink:· Carbonate deposit· Mineral Spring· Sea Water Intrusion· Salt Deposit

 Is There A Test To Determine TDS Content?

-The water tests are essential to maintain a high quality of drinking water for consumers.
-If there are any unwanted chemicals or substances present in the water, then the water should be treated, and should not be consumed by people.
+The water treatment process is essential to maintain the drinking water quality for consumers.
+If any unwanted chemicals or substances are present in the water, then the water should be treated and not consumed by people.

-But, if you are living in a home where the source of the water is private, then the water that you are drinking every single day is not tested according to EPA standards.
+If you live in a home where the source of the water is private, then the water you drink every day is not tested according to EPA standards.
 It is because private supplies are not the responsibility of the government.
-Therefore, the homeowners have the responsibility of having their water supply or source tested and checked for any presence of harmful contaminants or TDS.
+Therefore, the homeowners are responsible for having their water supply or source tested and checked for harmful contaminants or TDS.

 The answer to this question is an absolute yes.
 You need to test your water because the tests will determine if the water is safe to drink or if it’s potable.
 Water tests are vital to ensure that the water you are drinking is potable and free from the presence of any contaminants.